V-Sekai/manuals/decisions/20230125-grow-the-community-with-a-reactive-discord-bot.md

-# Grow the community with a reactive Discord bot.
+# Proposed: Grow the community with a reactive Discord bot.

 ### Metadata